hansreier/techreier/eDrops/src/main/resources/static/markdown/about/databases.md

 ```
 refer to script dbInit.sql.
 The bottom grant statement is better to use, gives more limited access.

+### Installing MariaDB on docker image

+I have tested this, but I really like local installation better because it is easier.
+It is not that complicated if required to clear the tables, you just have to do it in the correct order.

-As an alternative use MariaDb official image from Dockerhub.
+Use MariaDb official image from Dockerhub.
 Create a container.
 Remember to enter port
 and set MARIADB_ROOT_PASSWORD as environment variable when using Docker Desktop or docker command.
-Sign in
+Sign in.

 Note: The db port is changed to 3308 in config for local Docker.

 Never use the root user and password for connection, a separate user: dbuser is defined for the purpose.
 I have used an environment variable DB_PASSWORD, to avoid checking in db user password to github.